torgil01/base_tools/bash_readme.md

 2. run the script by typing `bash test.sh`
 3. make the file executable and place the script in a *scripts* folder.
 If you add a folder to your `PATH` variable, you can run the run the script anywhere, by just typing `test.sh`

+## Writing bash scripts
+* Use a text editor with *syntax highlighting*
+* Start your acript with `#!/bin/bash` which tells the sustem that this is a bash script
+* Indent your code so that it is easy to read
+* Write comments in your code -- comment starts with a `#`

 ## Variables